 There are many ways to explore open questions and proof your hypotheses in the Validate phase to find out if your business model is feasible, profitable and desired by customers.
 Experiments never look the same!
 Their design is highly dependent on your topic, the stage you are in and your team.
 Therefore, we cannot provide you a blueprint of the RIGHT experiment for your question or hypothesis.
-Sometimes experiments consist of the combination of several research tools (e.g. a landing page incl. a tracking mechanism plus a survey).
+In many cases, experiments consist of the combination of several research tools (e.g. a landing page incl. a tracking mechanism plus a survey, see Example: Fake Door Experiment).
 Create a structured plan based on your open questions / hypotheses (see Hypotheses & Experiments template) for your experiment including

 - method(s) & tool(s)